Yongbeom-Kim/academic-review-extension/README.md

 If you're on other browsers, you should have some similar version of these steps.

 ## Notes
-### Known Issues:
-- For RBZ specifically, this only works for volume pages with format analogous to [Volume 63](https://lkcnhm.nus.edu.sg/publications/raffles-bulletin-of-zoology/volumes/volume-63/).
-A fix to accomodate flexible page structures is in progress.

 ### Opening in Microsoft Excel
 - The .csv file that is emitted is in `UTF-8` formatting, and you will likely experience some form of text display issues.